 - Standing cable rotation: an upper body twist using cables or a resistance band that tones the abs and obliques

 If you're just starting out, Wood recommends beginning with one set of 8 to 12 to see how your body responds.
-If you experience muscle soreness, give yourself 24 hours to recover and try it again.
-Of course, it's always important before starting any new exercises to see a fitness specialist.
-They will precisely demonstrate the movements for you to make sure that you're doing them properly.
+If you experience muscle soreness, give yourself 24 hours to recover before getting back at it.
+Of course, it's always important before starting any new exercises routine to see a fitness specialist.

 If you're already in a regular workout routine, you can do all three exercises every single day or 3 to 5 times a week to see significant results.
-"If you watch what you're eating and do one or all three of these exercises on a regular basis, you can definitely get well-defined abs.
-And you can do it without the classic crunches," says Wood.
+"If you watch what you're eating and do one or all three of these exercises on a regular basis, you can definitely get the abs you're after.
+And you can do it without the crunches," says Wood.

 The William G. Rohrer Center for HealthFitness and Virtua's Center for HealthFitness in Washington Township approach health and wellness from a medically integrated perspective.
 Both state-of-the-art facilities provide a wide selection of equipment, resources and specialized programs to help you reach your health and fitness goals.
 Learn more by visiting www.virtuafitness.org.